Former Shawnee city councilman arrested, charged with unlawful sexual relations

 The former Shawnee city councilman, who quietly resigned from his seat on Sept.
 12, is being charged with unlawful sexual relations.

-The Kansas City Star reports Adrian is accused of engaging in consensual sexual relations with a person 16 or more years old.
+A complaint filed with the Johnson County District Attorney's office states Adrian is accused of engaging in consensual sodomy with a person 16 or more years old.
 The alleged incident occurred on Friday, Sept.
 7.

 The age of consent is 16 in Kansas, but it is a felony for schoolteachers and other authority figures to have sexual relationships with students at the same school.

-The Star reports Adrian, an Olathe East High School history teacher, has placed his resignation with the school district as well, with the school board set to vote on the item at its Oct.
-6 meeting.
+The spokesperson also confirmed with the Dispatch this week that Adrian, an Olathe East High School history teacher, has placed his resignation with the school district.

-He is no longer listed as a staff member on the Olathe East website.

 When Adrian resigned from the city council two weeks ago, he did not offer a reason.